lucasthormann/rust-collector/README.md

-# Email Address Aggregator
+# Rust Collector
-* A full-stack application designed to aggregate/collect email addresses that is implemented in Rust 1.92.0.
+* A full-stack application designed to quickly aggregate/collect email addresses that is implemented in Rust 1.92.0.

 ## Development Environment
 * Lenovo T14 Gen 6 (x86_64)